Minestom/Minestom/.github/README.md

 It is the base for interfacing between the server and client.
 Our own expanded version for Vanilla can be found [here](https://github.com/Minestom/VanillaReimplementation).

-This mean you need to add Minestom as a dependency, add your code and compile by yourself.
+This means you need to add Minestom as a dependency, add your code and compile by yourself.

 # Usage
 An example of how to use the Minestom library is available [here](/src/test/java/demo).